Best Travel Insurance for Guatemala: What to Cover

 • Adventure activities: Add 20–40% to base cost

-• Pre-existing conditions: May increase cost or require waivers
+• Pre-existing conditions: May require waivers

-Sample Costs (2-week trip):
+Sample Costs (2-week trip)

 • Basic coverage: $60–90